-A team of medical doctors, nurses and psychologists is hoping to change these attitudes, as described in two recent research articles by authors at Hospice Buffalo (Cheektowaga, NY), Daemen College (Amherst, MA) and Canisius College (Buffalo, NY).
-Today’s blog summarizes their work and discusses its implications for our personal lives.
+A team of medical doctors, nurses and psychologists is hoping to change these attitudes.
+Two recent articles by authors at Hospice Buffalo (Cheektowaga, NY), Daemen College (Amherst, MA) and Canisius College (Buffalo, NY) describe their research.
+Today’s blog summarizes that work and discusses its implications for our personal lives.

 End-of-Life Dreams versus Near-Death Experiences

-End-of-life dreams and visions should not be confused with near-death experiences, which are quite different.
+We should not confuse end-of-life dreams and visions with near-death experiences, which are quite different.

-End-of-life dreams, by definition, are ended by the patient’s death; near-death experiences, on the other hand, are reported by patients who did not die, who report the events after surviving a serious injury or illness.
+End-of-life dreams, by definition, end at the patient’s death.
+Near-death experiences, on the other hand, are reports from patients who did not die.
+They describe these events after surviving a serious injury or illness.

 There are some similarities between end-of-life dreams and near-death experiences.
 In both cases, we often find:

-– Dream content that is influenced by the person’s culture and beliefs
+– Dream content that depends upon the person’s culture and beliefs.

 – Less commonly (less than 20% of the time), an uncomfortable or even terrifying experience.

 Despite these similarities, there are distinct differences between end-of-life dreams and near-death experiences.
 Certainly, the surrounding circumstances are not the same.
-In addition, near-death experiences are rare (because very few people come that close to death and still recover), while end-of-life dreams occur in more than half of conscious dying patients.
+In addition, near-death experiences are rare (because very few people come that close to death and still recover).
+On the other hand, end-of-life dreams occur in more than half of conscious dying patients.

-Near-death experiences are also set apart because they often include features that are uncommon in end-of-life dreams:
+Near-death experiences are also distinctive because they include features that are uncommon in end-of-life dreams:

 – Feeling detached from one’s physical body.